Building a gadget snap

 There are typically two methods for building a gadget snap, cross building and native building.
 Cross building is likely the most convenient and performant as the gadget is built within a container on the host machine.

 See below for examples of both to build the Raspberry Pi “Universal” Gadget Snap.

-Cross building allows a gadget to be built on an architecture different to the target.
-In the following example, we build for armhf from an amd64 host.
+Cross building allows a gadget to be built on an architecture different from the target.
+In the following example, we build for armhf on an amd64 host.

 - An Ubuntu host (20.04 or newer is recommended)

-first clone the gadget repository, switch to the appropriate branch, make whatever modifications are necessary, and simply run the
+First, clone the appropriate gadget repository, switch to the appropriate branch, make whatever modifications are necessary, and simply run the

 $ git clone https://github.com/snapcore/pi-gadget $ cd pi-gadget $ git checkout 20-armhf [edit the gadget] $ snapcraft [...]
 Snapped pi_20-1_armhf.snap

 By default, snapcraft attempts to build the gadget snap in either an LXD (default) or Multipass container, isolating the host system from the build system.
 Both Multipass and LXD allow for the build architecture to differ from the run-on architecture, as defined by the